radiodee1/bert-aiml/README.md

 # aiml wildcards

-Aiml wildcards work, but are limited to the first or last single word in the sentence in question.
+Aiml wildcards are represented by an asterisk.
+They work, but are limited to the first or last single word in the sentence in question.
 This is because the number of words in a sentence could possibly not match the number of words in the `pattern` tag.